AI-driven algorithms are expected to handle 89% of global trading volume by the end of 2025.

 The Human Factor (Or Lack Thereof)

-What's fascinating—and honestly a little unsettling—is how this is changing the role of human traders.
+This is changing the role of human traders.
 65% of hedge funds now use some form of machine learning, and the most successful operations are moving toward what researchers call "hierarchical decision making."

 Essentially: algorithms handle routine decisions and pattern recognition, while humans focus on strategic direction and exceptional event management.
-It's not humans versus machines—it's about optimizing their integration.
+It's not humans versus machines, it's about optimizing their integration.

 The Regulatory Response

-I've been following the regulatory discussions, and it's clear that financial institutions are adapting to stricter oversight while still trying to maintain their AI edge.
+Financial institutions are adapting to stricter oversight while still trying to maintain their AI edge.
 It's a delicate balance between innovation and stability.

 What This Means for the Future